Skip to content

 Step 4

-What should school leaders lookfor to assess the quality of the music curriculum in their school?
+What should school leaders look for to assess the quality of the music curriculum in their school?

 Subject knowledge and skill audit